-“A national pioneer, looking internationally for new models to fuel its artistic exploration, hope street remains a quintessentially north-western organisation, keenly aware of the vast resources on its doorstep.” – Total Theatre magazine.
+“A national pioneer, prescription looking internationally for new models to fuel its artistic exploration, hope street remains a quintessentially north-western organisation, keenly aware of the vast resources on its doorstep.” – Total Theatre magazine.

-“HSL are ideal producers; they are creative thinkers, they excel in pushing boundaries and taking risks; they have an uncanny eye for bringing the right group of people together.” – Cocoloco Performance Art
+“HSL are ideal producers; they are creative thinkers, sale they excel in pushing boundaries and taking risks; they have an uncanny eye for bringing the right group of people together.” – Cocoloco Performance Art

-“Liverpool City Council has worked with Hope Street for many years and can rely on top quality productions which engage and entertain people in arts and culture.” – Wendy Simon, Cabinet Member for Culture.
+“Liverpool City Council has worked with Hope Street for many years and can rely on top quality productions which engage and entertain people in arts and culture.” – Wendy Simon, site Cabinet Member for Culture.

 For over a decade Hurricane Films have been telling great stories – fact and fiction – for both the big and small screen.

 They are one of the leading UK production companies outside London, with their last three films premiering at Cannes, The Toronto International Film Festival and Berlinale.
 Beyond the feature film work, they have produced two documentary exhibition films for the Museum of Liverpool, worked on historical projects for museums and an online audience, and created innovative media for local universities.